-Gray and Parrott note that many Tiffany windows and lamps combine Tiffany furnace glass and commercially manufactured glass that was made elsewhere.
+Gray and Parrott noted that many Tiffany windows and lamps combine Tiffany furnace glass and commercially manufactured glass that was made elsewhere.

-“Even after establishing his own furnaces in Corona, Queens, in 1892, Tiffany continued to purchase and use commercial glass from other manufacturers,” they say.
-“A survey of Tiffany windows, lamps, and mosaics suggests that it is the designs rather than the manufacturer that dictated the kind of glass used ... .
-Tiffany also manufactured and purchased pressed glass, although even less is known about these commercial suppliers. ...
+“Even after establishing his own furnaces in Corona, Queens, in 1892, Tiffany continued to purchase and use commercial glass from other manufacturers,” they said.
+“A survey of Tiffany windows, lamps, and mosaics suggests that it is the designs rather than the manufacturer that dictated the kind of glass used ...
+Tiffany also manufactured and purchased pressed glass, although even less is known about these commercial suppliers ...
 There has been no systematic analysis of the history of the sheet or pressed glass used by Tiffany Studios, and this constitutes a critical gap in the scholarship.”

-The collection of glass that formed the basis of this study was assembled by Dr. Egon Neustadt in the early 1930s.
+In the early 1930s, Dr. Egon Neustadt assembled the collection of glass that formed the basis of this study.
 It consists of shades, bases, and windows, as well as sheet and pressed glass that remained at Tiffany Studios after it went out of business.

-Gray is a decorative arts curator at the Neustadt.
-She received her master’s degree from The Institute of Fine Arts at New York University and trained in the curatorial studies program of The Metropolitan Museum of Art.
+Gray was a decorative arts curator at The Neustadt.
+She earned her master’s degree from The Institute of Fine Arts at New York University and trained in the curatorial studies program of The Metropolitan Museum of Art.
 She was formerly curator of the architecture, photography, prints, and decorative arts collections at the New-York Historical Society.